 Students who officially withdraw from a course may be eligible for some cancellation of charges.
-To withdraw, give notice in writing to the appropriate graduate program office.
+To withdraw, give notice in writing to the appropriate graduate program office or college services.

 Tuition and fees for courses are cancelled according to the following schedule for classes lasting six weeks: